 The Green Patch Coordinator occasionally sets up workshops or other social events throughout the garden season.
 To learn more, you can stay tuned to this page, our RPIRG Green Patch Facebook page, or subscribe to our monthly newsletter.

+Over the last several years the Green Patch has delivered produce to community organizations while also being open to students and other campus community members to harvest or collect food.
 At the end of every year there is a harvest celebration where volunteers and community members alike, gather to collect the last crops of the season.
 This is a great time to talk, laugh and eat and celebrate a gardening season well done!

 Where does the food go?